 The Open University offers distance learning.
 See the complete university guide for universities that offer distance learning.

-In Bristol and South Gloucestershire there are many colleges offering a wide range of courses.
+In Bristol and South Gloucestershire there are many colleges and organisations offering a wide range of courses.
 Here are some of the adult learning opportunities available:

 - City of Bristol college